Texas barrels into Super Tuesday casting big shadow on 2020

 But Sanders has shown a foothold in Texas, and his success is emboldening a crop of insurgent challengers on the left, challenging the Democratic playbook that suggests ending GOP dominance requires broad-appeal candidates who can attract more voters.
 Among them are Jessica Cinseros, 26, who Sanders endorsed and is trying to become the youngest member of Congress in a bid against Rep. Henry Cuellar on the Texas border.

-Marla Davy, 49, said she had supported Klobuchar and drove 60 miles (96.56 kilometers) from her home in Sherman to watch the Minnesota senator endorse Biden in person.
+Marla Davy, 49, said she had supported Klobuchar and drove 60 miles from her home in Sherman to watch the Minnesota senator endorse Biden in person.

 "I'm all for whatever moderate nominee is there," Davy said.